 But knowing exactly where to stay in Chicago can come with its own set of challenges: Are you looking to spend your weekend in museums?
 Do you plan to try every hot new restaurant in the city?
 Do you want to shop your heart out?
-No matter your traveling style, we outlined the best areas to stay in Chicago, our favorite hotels included.
-Don't delay—book a trip to the windy city while it's still nice and balmy outside.
+No matter your traveling style, we outlined the best areas to stay in Chicago with our favorite hotels included.

 Stay: Pamper yourself and book a room at the iconic Langham Chicago, located in a historic Mies van der Rohe skyscraper.
 This hotel is luxury at its finest.

 The Gold Coast holds its name well.
-Bordering the turquoise waters of Lake Michigan, this affluent neighborhood is made up of mostly stately residential homes and high-rise residential buildings.
+Bordering the turquoise waters of Lake Michigan, this affluent neighborhood is mostly made up of stately homes and high-rise residential buildings.
 The area also offers high-end shopping and fantastic restaurants.

-The West Loop is the younger, funner, and hotter loop of Chicago.
-Once an Italian neighborhood, it's located to the west of the Chicago River and is vibrant with restaurants and bars, including some of Chicago's best: The Girl and the Goat, The Aviary.
+Once an Italian neighborhood, West Loop is located to the west of the Chicago River and is overflowing with restaurants and bars, including some of Chicago's best: The Girl and the Goat and The Aviary.
 Expect a fun and vibrant scene.

 Stay: Chicago’s Ace Hotel is one of the newest from the Ace franchise.
-The guest rooms boast skyline views while the public areas and restaurants are vibrant with tourists and locals alike.
+The guest rooms boast skyline views, while the public areas and restaurants overflow with tourists and locals alike.
 Like any other Ace hotel, you’ll find a trusted Stumptown Coffee franchise in the lobby.

-Chicago’s Loop may have the reputation of being a sleepy business district, but with the opening of the Kimpton Gray and the Chicago Athletic Association, that’s about to change.
+Chicago’s Loop may have the reputation of being a sleepy business district, but with the opening of the Kimpton Gray and the Chicago Athletic Association, that’s changing.
 People are flocking back to Chicago’s downtown the same way they are returning to FiDi in Manhattan.
-Besides, you really can’t be more central.

 Stay: The Chicago Athletic Association is the number one reason to stay in this neighborhood.
-The iconic 1893 old-world Chicago private club was revamped into a hotel and social club that also hosts Cindy’s the hottest rooftop in the city.
-Yet, it retains all the classic charm of yesteryear.
+The iconic 1893 old-world Chicago private club was revamped into a hotel and social club that also hosts Cindy’s, the hottest rooftop in the city.

-If you loved the romantic thriller by the same name, featuring Josh Hartnett, Rose Byrne, Diane Kruger, and Matthew Lillard (how’s that for a throwback), you may want to take residence in Chicago’s Wicker Park.
+If you loved the romantic thriller of the same name, you may want to stay in Chicago’s Wicker Park.
 The West Chicago neighborhood is famous for its live music and nightlife and houses great restaurants and the Flat Iron Arts Building.